~ 11 min read

 What we immediately learned from the evaluation:

-• Debugger integration depends on the tool working together with the build utility.
-As bun is still in the early stages, bun is not yet supported by most of the tools.
+- Debugger integration depends on the tool working together with the build utility.
+As bun is still in the early stages, bun is not yet supported by most tools.

 Cloudformation and the Limits of AbstractionSection titled Cloudformation and the Limits of Abstraction

 This begs the question if future AWS IaC tools will always depend on Cloudformation, requiring you as the user to dive into intricacies of that, or if a new methodology will arise.
-This additional layer of tooling under the hood is at least something that is already a minor inconvenience, dealing with serverless infrastructure today.
+This additional layer of tooling under the hood is in the very least something that is already a minor inconvenience, dealing with serverless infrastructure today.
 Many infrastructure tools still expect you to dive into Cloudformation when needed, while wholistic tools that try to hide all abstractions have failed (Amplify, Beanstalk).
-It will be interesting to see if this sea of complexity can ever be bridged.
+It will be interesting to see if this trench of complexity can ever be bridged.

 AWS and SpeedSection titled AWS and Speed